-(3) Identifies all plans with which the organization has contracts involving a risk arrangement, including the identification of the name, title, telephone and facsimile numbers, and postal and e-mail addresses for the person responsible at each contracting health plan for monitoring compliance with the final CAP;
+(3) Identifies all plans with which the organization has contracts involving a risk arrangement, including the identification of the name, title, telephone and facsimile numbers, and postal and e-mail addresses for the person responsible at each- contracting health plan for monitoring compliance with the final CAP;

 (4) Describes the specific actions the organization has taken or will take to correct any deficiency identified in subsections (1) and (2) of this section.
 This description should include any written representations made by contracting health plans to assist the organization in the implementation of its CAP.
-The actions shall be appropriate and reasonable in scope and breadth depending upon the nature and degree of the deficiency, and acceptable to the Department;
+The actions shall be appropriate and reasonable in scope and breadth depending upon the nature and degree of the deficiency, and acceptable to the external partyDepartment;

-(5) Describes the timeframe for completing the corrective action and specifies a schedule for submitting progress reports to the Department and the organization's contracting health plans.
-Except in situations where the organization can demonstrate to the Department's satisfaction and written approval that an extended period of time is necessary and appropriate to correct the deficiency, that (A) Timetables specified in the self-initiated CAP for correcting working capital deficiencies shall not exceed 12 months.
+(5) Describes the timeframe to complete for completing the corrective action to remedy the deficiency, and specifies a schedule for submitting progress reports to the external party Department and the organization's contracting health plans; eExcept in situations where the organization can demonstrate to the Department's satisfaction and written approval that an extended period of time is necessary and appropriate to correct the deficiency, that